Associate Professor Emeritus

 Women’s and Gender Studies

-Prior to retiring in June 2016, Dr. MacKenzie was chair of Women’s and Gender Studies since 2001.
-She returned to New Mexico, where she continues her research, writing, and activism.
-Her research interests include sex and gender studies; global feminist theory; transgender theory; civil and human rights movements; media studies and popular culture; Southwest studies.
+Prior to retiring in June 2016, Gordene MacKenzie was chair of Women’s and Gender Studies since 2001.
+She returned to New Mexico, where she continues her research, writing and activism.
+Her research interests include sex and gender studies; global feminist theory; transgender theory; civil and human-rights movements; media studies and popular culture; and Southwest studies.
 Her current projects include a book and documentary on rancher Evelyn Fite and ranching women and cowgirls in San Antonio, New Mexico.

 Transgender Nation: The Gender Movement in the USA, University of Wisconsin Press (formerly published with Bowling Green State University Popular Press), Bowling Green Ohio, 1994, reprinted 1995, 1996, and 1997.